Gin-Quin/Fa/documentation/advanced/relationships.md

 Here, any human will instinctively see the relation between the fields `bestFriend` and `bestFriendOf`.
 But the compiler?
 It's blind.

 This is also quite bad code because you can easily create cyclic relationships, for example, if two persons are best friends of each other.
-Cyclic references are why garbage collectors use so much memory.
+Checking cyclic references is why garbage collectors use so much memory.

 In Fa, you would not only declare the type but also the **relation** between the fields `bestFriend` and `bestFriendOf`: